-Now that I have taken you through most of the basics you need to start serious blogging, it now time we start walking the walk.
-In these next steps, we will register a domain, buy hosting, setup and setup the blog and get it running in less than one hour.
+Now that I have taken you through most of the basics you need to start serious blogging, it is now time we start walking the walk.
+In these next steps, we will register a domain, buy hosting, setup the blog and get it running in less than one hour.

 You could actually spend UGX 0.00/- if you choose to go for free hosted blogs like .blogspot.com or .wordpress.com.
 These won’t require you to buy a domain, hosting or hire a web designer.
 But i do not recommend these free blogs as they are hard to monetize and do not look professional.

 Step by step guide to starting a blog in Uganda